Ghost-script/SummerTrainingAssignments/userfinder/solution.rst

 Solution
 --------
-Use of pwd module and choose the user that have proper right to log in, which are those having home directory and root.
-We achieve this with pwd module, and its function getpwall(), which returns a list of all users passwd database, which contains several informations, as name, password, and else.
-As all users can't be used to login, not all user returned by pwd.getpwall() are valid.
-We have to filter them.
-The only ones which we want are those which have it's own directory in /home, and root, which has its own home in /root.
-Thus we can filter them by finding wether their home directory is in /home or /root, by searching in each user database the information about the home dir, which is in the index 5.
+Use of spwd module, that returns a list of the databases of all users whith proper shell init configuration (i.e. they don't haver either /bin/false or /sbin/nologin).
+From this list, there still are few that are not able to be used for login, and are marked with "*" or "!" in the password index of the database (ps_pwd, or 1).
+When we discard those with this symbols in the password field, we end up with only those users capable of login.

 `Link to Code at GitHub <https://github.com/JCaselles/SummerTrainingAssignments/blob/master/userfinder/userfinder.py>`_